 Once you reach the falls, you’ll be tempted by the inviting pool that forms below the waterfall, but be prepared to brave the cold.
 And even those who aren’t up for a swim will be mesmerized by the amphitheater’s colorful walls.

-Getting here: The trailhead is located 15 miles from the town of Escalante on Highway 12.
-Park at the Calf Creek Recreation Area.
+The trailhead is located 15 miles from the town of Escalante on Highway 12.
+Park at the Calf Creek Recreation Area, see map above.

 (2) Neon Canyon / Golden Cathedral